Structural Blind Rivets

 What are the main pop structural rivets types?

 There are three main type of structural rivets.
-Here we provide an overview and list other similar rivets.
+Here we provide an overview of key groups and list other similar rivets.

-2. Standard Grip Structural Rivets.( Allok Rivets, High Strength Rivet, Hemlok®, Orlock Rivet)
+2. Standard Grip Structural Rivets.( Allok Rivets®, High Strength Rivet, Hemlok®)

-Allok® structural blind rivets, Orlock rivets and many other bulb forming standard grip rivets feature a double-locking system that secures the material on both sides of the rivet for maximum strength, providing a vibration and weather resistant joint.
+High strength structural rivets, and many other standard grip rivets feature a double-locking system that secures the material on both sides of the rivet for maximum strength, providing a vibration and weather resistant joint.
 It has a non-protruding blind side bulb that spreads the load, whilst avoiding pull-through.
 Easy to install via a Huck gun & other structural rivet tools as a standard rivet gun is not built to install structural rivets.

-These rivet differs from others due to their propeller shape blind–side anchor and an EPDM rubber washer, that combines to provide a weatherproof joint.
-The Bulb-Tite® and many other similar rivets spreads their clamping force through the anchor blades whilst providing excellent pull through resistance, making them an ideal choice for numerous lightweight panel applications and humid environments.
+Tri Bulb rivet differs from others due to their propeller shape blind–side anchor and an EPDM rubber washer, that combines to provide a weatherproof joint.
+The Tri-Bulb and many other similar rivets spreads their clamping force through the anchor blades whilst providing excellent pull through resistance, making them an ideal choice for numerous lightweight panel applications and humid environments.

 How do blind structural pop rivets work?